brianfortin/NHL-momentum-prediction/README.md

 ## Methodology

-To rigorously benchmark performance, I evaluated two modeling strategies, *Logistic Regression* and *XGBoost*, using the **identical feature set defined above**.
+To benchmark performance, I evaluated two modeling strategies, *Logistic Regression* and *XGBoost*, using the **identical feature set defined above**.

 **Validation Strategy**
 I utilized a **Time-Series Split** (training: 2022-23, testing: 2023-24) to simulate real-world forecasting where future outcomes are unknown.
 Unlike using simple random sampling, this approach exposes the model to **concept drift** (i.e., roster turnover between seasons), ensuring the reported accuracy reflects true predictive power rather than just interpolation.

 **Why XGBoost?**
-*Logistic Regression* has a major caveat: it assumes linear relationships between variables, which is an unrealistic assumption when applied to complex sports data.
+*Logistic Regression* assumes linear relationships between variables, which is an unrealistic assumption when applied to complex sports data.
 For example, a variable such as schedule fatigue may compound exponentially against playoff-level teams.

 I selected *XGBoost* because it is a gradient-boosting method that builds a collection of decision trees.